Can your child play soccer? Current RTP Status Across Washington

 - Limited or no carpooling.

-- Wear mask before and after all training sessions.
+- Wear mask at all times.
 This protects others in the event that you are unknowingly carrying the virus.

 - Do not touch or share anyone else’s equipment.